 The seminar starts with an introductory meeting via Zoom on 20.10.2021.
-Ideas for experiments or field studies will be presented in a blocked event on 18.01.2022.
+Ideas for experiments or field studies will be presented in a blocked event on 17.01.2021.
 Each presentation should last max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Group seminar papers of 8 - 10 pages, as well as an individual abstract with 75 to 100 words, are to be handed in at the end of the semester.
+Group seminar papers of 8 - 10 pages, as well as two individual abstracts (one with 75 to 100 words and another with 150 to 200 words) are to be handed in at the end of the semester.